 When I picked the shop name I knew it was unique, but it also has a history….just like our products.
 In Brazil it describes someone of mixed descent.
 Living and studying in Brazil for years enriched my life.
 Brazilians are great with nicknames and mine was Sarara.
 At once it is a reference to my name, Sara, yet also a nod to the concept of “criolo”.
 Brazilian music such as the song lyrics to Olhos Coloridos – “Sarara Criolo” by Sandra de Sa, addresses the meaning of the word Sarara.
 The exploration of the diverse roots of the Americas, is something that continues to inspire me.
 Sarara can really truly only be defined in the Brazilian Portuguese language, but it is akin to Creole.
 It represents “beleza” in diversity and the beauty of life for me.
 It is also a word that is found in the languages of other cultures.
 For the Namunyak people of Africa it refers to an area they call Sarara or singing wells…The word Sarara in Samburu is “meeting place” and refers to this watering hole “the singing wells”, because it is where the leopards, elephants, and people go to meet and get water.
 In the shop I strive to present jewelry which has not only a highly curated relationship to fashion, but also has roots in diversity, history, and includes various cultural examples.

 Couture is loosely defined from the French as “high sewing” or “high dressmaking”, the creation by French fashion houses who meet legal requirements in France.
 They create custom clothing and accessories by very skilled hand, in many cases made in one of a kind or extremely limited examples.
 See Fashion Jewelry and Haute Couture, for more details or Couture by Caroline Milbank for the couturier history.
-I choose couture as part of our name- in reference to the creation of handbags and jewelry in our line, which we strive for best practices in our applications, we strive to meet couture standards although we are here in the U.S. My love of vintage haute couture accessories of course led me to search out as many examples of these for the shop as I can find.
-We carry true vintage jewelry made for couturiers when we can, but we also strive to include pieces that are successful in similar ways.
-This for me includes North American one of a kind or rare examples created by hand that are of the quality that one expects haute couture to be.
+I choose couture as part of our name- in reference to the creation of handbags and jewelry in our line, which strives for best practices in our applications.
+Also, my love of vintage haute couture accessories led me to search out as many examples of these as I can find.
+We carry true vintage haute couture jewelry made for couturiers when we can, but we also strive to include other pieces that are successful in similar ways.
 Sarara for me has become a sense of peace in loving who you are, it’s curating, and celebrating your own style, while respecting the past.